AlbertAlvi/olhos/README.md

-### Simplistic simulation of the collapse of a particle in superposition
+### Satirical representation of the collapse of a particle in superposition